nachazo/kingdomcomecodex-php-generator/README.md

 ### About
 In sum, using various XML files (for texts, categories, images, etc) it makes a single html and then one html for each language that be loaded asynchronously with jquery in the first one.
 The with ob php functions, I save the html instead showing.
 Then, the html uses a lot of jquery and css3 for a (hope) nice design.

-This is not a very well made project, I make this mainly for repository purposes and not lost this work.
+This is not a very well made project, I make this mainly for my personal use repository purposes and not lost this work.

 ### Remember
 * In config.php you may put the ouput folder in "$folder".